elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

     Only perform the steps in this section if you are starting a new cluster from a snapshot.
     Otherwise, skip ahead to the **Restore** section.

-Before you install OpenSearch you can preferably disable the initial index creation to make the restore process leaner by setting the following configuration option:
+Before you install OpenSearch you should disable the initial index creation to make the restore process leaner by setting the following configuration option:

 ```bash
 opensearch.createIndices: false